acend/container-basics-training/content/en/docs/07/_index.md

 Do not forget to remove the existing instance of the `apache-php` container.
 {{% /alert %}}

 > Question: Why?
 Why do I get this error?
-Is there no other way to access the web server via the private IP?
+Is there no other way to access the web server via private IP?

 Go on and find the answers in the [next lab](../08/).